Opentrons/opentrons/api/docs/v2/new_labware.rst

 This information shows up in the Opentrons App (v6.3.0 or higher) after you import your protocol.
 A summary of liquids is available on the protocol detail page, and well-by-well detail is available in the Initial Liquid Setup section of the run setup page.

 .. note::
-    ``load_liquid`` does not validate volume for your labware.
-For example, you could label a 40 µL well plate with ``volume=50``.
-It's your responsibility to ensure the labels you use accurately reflect the amount of liquid you can place into wells and reservoirs.
+    ``load_liquid`` does not validate volume for your labware nor does it prevent you from adding multiple liquids to each well.
+For example, you could label a 40 µL well plate with ``greenWater``, ``volume=50``, and then also add blue water to the well.
+The API won't stop you.
+It's your responsibility to ensure the labels you use accurately reflect the amount and types of liquid you're dispensing into wells and reservoirs.

 Labeling vs Handling Liquids
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^